 Image source: StockSnap

-Born and raised in Berlin, Germany, Livia is a convinced feminist and passionate traveler who
+Born and raised in Berlin, Germany, Livia is a convinced feminist and passionate traveler who loves to write.

 Stay updated with our Weekly Newsletter or Daily Summary - or both!

 If her MIL had accepted her with some affection, wouldn't they have built a mutually happier relationship by now?